 Camerons, like Weber and Traeger, is a wood chip company that consistently produces high-quality wood with no extra chemicals or additives.
 This is just pure, natural hardwood and does an excellent job.

 This stuff is simple to light and burns evenly to provide a consistent, smoky flavor.

 Applewood is noted for its fruity aroma overtones, which will undoubtedly give your turkey a unique flavor fusion!

 Applewood does not produce a strong, substantial smokey fragrance, unlike most other woods, making it excellent for individuals who prefer it lightly smoked.

 The only issue with this type of wood is that it takes longer to absorb into the meat.

-To avoid burning the chicken while waiting for it to be fully smoked, either reduce the heat or spray the bird with water.
-Placing a pan of water inside the smoker as an option can also help to keep the environment warm and the meat moist.
+To avoid burning the chicken while waiting to be fully smoked, either reduce the heat or spray the bird with water.
+Placing a pan of water inside the smoker can also help keep the environment warm and the meat moist.